Samantha Fish: Career

 Fish's third studio album, Wild Heart, was released on July 10, 2015.
 The album is more roots rock than her earlier blues rock.
 Fish wrote five songs on the record.
 She co-wrote five other songs with Jim McCormick in Nashville, Tennessee.
 Luther Dickinson produced the album, as well as played various stringed instruments (guitar, bass, mandolin, lap steel) to flesh out the sound.
 The album was recorded in four studios, Royal Studios and Ardent Studios in Memphis, Tennessee, Zebra Ranch in Coldwater, Mississippi, and Blade Studios in Shreveport, Louisiana.
 Other musicians on the record are Brady Blade (drums), Lightnin' Malcolm (guitar), Shardé Thomas (drums), Dominic Davis (bass), Shontelle Norman-Beatty (background vocals), and Risse Norman (background vocals).

 Fish released her fourth solo album, Chills & Fever on March 17, 2017.
 The album was recorded in Detroit and was recorded with members of the band The Detroit Cobras.
 Bobby Harlow produced the album.
 Belle of the West followed in December 2017.

 Fish released her sixth solo album, Kill or Be Kind, on September 20, 2019, on her new label, Rounder Records.
 It was chosen as a 'Favorite Blues Album' by AllMusic.

 Fish released her seventh solo album, Faster, on September 10, 2021, on Rounder Records.
 The album was produced by Martin Kierszenbaum, and features drummer Josh Freese and bass player Diego Navaira of The Last Bandoleros.
 Kansas City area rapper Tech N9ne is featured on the song "Loud".

 In 2022, Fish was featured in the documentary short Love Letters: Samantha Fish Live From New Orleans presented by Carl Van Productions in association with Very Productive Pictures and WYES-TV, airing in both 2022 and 2023.

 In May 2023, Fish released the collaborative album Death Wish Blues (Rounder Records) with Jesse Dayton, and the pair set forth on an extensive tour schedule throughout the US, UK, and Europe.
 Supporting them on the UK leg of their tour was Canadian roots rock band The Commoners.
 Death Wish Blues was nominated for Best Contemporary Blues Album at the 2024 Grammy Awards.

 Her ninth solo album, Paper Doll, was released in April 2025.
 It garnered Fish a 2026 Grammy Award nomination for Best Contemporary Blues Album.

 Personal life

-Her older sister, Amanda Fish, is a singer-songwriter as well and a multi-instrumentalist who has recorded for VizzTone Records.
+Her older sister, Amanda Fish, is a singer-songwriter who has recorded for VizzTone Records.